 Financial aid packages are comprised of a combination of grants, loans, and work-study.

 Grants are awards that do not have to be repaid, and Tufts grants are always the largest source of grant aid received by Tufts undergraduates.
-Tufts Grants exceeded $60million in 2014-15 and were by far the largest source of grant aid received by Tufts undergraduates.
+Tufts Grants exceeded $70 million in 2015-16 and were by far the largest source of grant aid received by Tufts undergraduates.
 The amount of Tufts Grants ranged from $1000 to more than $60,000.
 Tufts students also receive grant funds from federal and state programs such as Pell and SEOG grants, ROTC scholarships, as well as funding from a variety of private sources.
-Over 37 percent of last year’s entering class received more than $17.3 million in Tufts grant aid.
+Over 34 percent of last year’s entering class received more than $18 million in Tufts grant aid.

 Students with total family incomes of less than $60,000 will typically receive a financial aid package that includes no student loans.
 Their full need will be met with grant funds and work study.
 All other financial aid recipients will be awarded student loans as a part of their financial aid package.
 The standard freshman loan amount is $5,000, but individual loan amounts may range from $500 to $7,000 (maximum).
 No interest accrues on these loans and no payments are due until after the student graduates or leaves school.

 Financial aid recipients are usually also offered work study of up to $2000 per year.
 When students arrive in September, they can view our online employment listing for a campus job that matches their interest and academic schedule.
 Students are paid $11.00 – $15.00 per hour, and freshmen who choose work study jobs typically work 5 - 10 hours per week.
 Work study wages are paid directly to students to be used towards their living expenses on campus.
 Students who do not receive financial aid may still apply for non-work study jobs on campus and in the surrounding neighborhoods.
 Learn more about types of work study.